PredictiveMovement/digital-twin/README.md

 ## How to run

 We have tried to include as much as possible in the mono-repo, including neccessary data sources.
-Our goul is that it will be as easy as cloning the repo and run:
+Our goal is that it will be as easy as cloning the repo and run:

     cd packages/simulator
     npm ci